What makes a friend a friend?

-Exactly what makes someone qualify as your friend probably differs a little bit for each of us as we all have our own what makes a friend “requirements,” but as for the second question, there’s no doubt in my mind that the answer is an emphatic yes!
+Exactly what makes someone qualify as your friend probably differs a little bit for each of us as we all have our own what makes a friend “requirements,” but as for the second question, there’s no doubt in my mind that the answer is an emphatic, yes!

 One of the best things about writing a blog is that you get to “meet” and interact with lots of people.
 Some of these people become your friends in every sense of the word.
-And of course when writing and reading primarily cancer blogs, the downside is that the inevitable happens; people you’ve come to know and care about die.
+And of course, when writing and reading primarily cancer blogs, the downside is that the inevitable happens; people you’ve come to know and care about die.

-Losing friends is hard.
+And losing friends is hard.

 Barb was an encourager and most definitely not a complainer.
 She never really talked about her pain, discomfort, fears, worries or fatigue, not with me anyway.
 No, Barb was always one to ask how I was doing.

 That’s the kind of person/friend Barb was.